JanWilczek/wolf-sound-blog/_posts/dsp/2024-02-24-how-to-stem-audio-signal-using-python-and-matplotlib.md

 ---
 title: "How To Stem An Audio Signal Using Python And Matplotlib | Tutorial For Beginners"
-description: "Need to plot some audio signals?
-This code snippet allows you to easily plot any audio signal as a continuous waveform (+ explainer video)."
 description: "How to plot individual samples of an audio signal.
 Use the stem plot.
 This tutorial + explainer video shows you how to do it in Python"
 date: 2024-02-24
 author: Jan Wilczek